-When she’s not asking questions or reading, she can be found on twitter as @MLBrook or lurking in coffee shops in London.
+When she’s not asking questions or reading, she can be found on twitter or lurking in coffee shops in London.

 Sally works part-time as the Project Coordinator for the Open Data & Privacy project.
-Sally is a former Google Policy Fellow who supported the development of some initiatives on Creative Commons, Open Access and OSS at the Kofi Annan ICT Centre.
+She is a former Google Policy Fellow who supported the development of some initiatives on Creative Commons, Open Access and OSS at the Kofi Annan ICT Centre.
 She has also worked as a communications specialist with the Tax Justice Network (Africa) and the USAID/ICFG (Ghana).
-She currently lives in Preston where she is finishing up a PhD at UCLan on the digital practices of online news-making.
+She currently lives in Preston where she is finishing a PhD at UCLan, looking at the digital practices of online news-making.
 She also spends some time volunteering in her local community.
-You can find her on Twitter as @SDeffor.

-Ira is based in London, and was formerly the CKAN project manager and product owner.
+Ira is based in London, and is the CKAN project manager and product owner.
 Ira oversees most things CKAN-related - evangelism, strategy, road map, design, clients, communications - and is always happy to point people in the right direction.
 Irina is a web-tech geek who enjoys finding better solutions to problems.
-In the rare moments when she isn’t busy with CKAN, Irina likes tea and dancing.
+In the rare moments when she isn’t busy with CKAN, she likes tea and dancing.

 Nigel is a web developer working out of Bangalore, India.

 He loves open source as it enables him to contribute to an ever-growing intellectual pool of knowledge.
-When he isn't writing code for the Open Knowledge Foundation, he likes to cook, play with his Raspberry Pi, or contribute to Mozilla.
+When he isn't writing code for Open Knowledge, he likes to cook, play with his Raspberry Pi, or contribute to Mozilla.
 In the past, he's worn various hats, including a sysadmin one.
 Nobody is sure if he actually ever sleeps.

 With a background in design agencies, where he spent the first seven years of his career, Sam is a graphic designer experienced in design for both on and offline media.
 Sam has good all round design knowledge but specialises in digital design, with a hands on approach to HTML and CSS.